juliankanaan/java/README.md

 # Intro

-Well this is me learning four modules in --  I don't know? -- two hours?
 I know PHP, some python -- I got it.

 Let's see how long this lasts.